weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-3-monitor-prometheus-monitoring.md

 For more information on using the Prometheus Query Language, see [Prometheus Query Examples](https://prometheus.io/docs/querying/examples/)

-As an example select `IP address space exhaustion in %` and press the Execute button, where you should see the following:

 ## Monitor the network with Weave Cortex, part of Weave Cloud

 Weave Net supports Prometheus monitoring, so you can monitor your Weave Net network in Weave Cloud.